 The ASEAN flag

-The Association of Southeast Asian Nations, or ASEAN, aims to promote unity, growth, and prosperity across Southeast Asia by fostering cooperation among Asian nations.
-There are 10 member states: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
+The organization has 10 member states: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.

 Tips for learning the Asian flags

-1. Memorize Symbols and Unique Patterns
+1. Memorize symbols and unique patterns

 - Japan: A single red circle, denoting its nickname “Land of the Rising Sun.”